eikek/publet/ext/src/main/resources/org/eknet/publet/ext/doc/jmxdoc.md

 (search for _Java Management Extensions (JMX) Remote API Reference Implementation_) and add it somehow to the classpath.
 You can drop it in the `plugins` directory or add it as an extension to your java installation -- put the jar in `$JRE/lib/ext` directory.
 This way it is globally available.
 Of course, all clients need this jar, too.
-This jar cannot be bundled with publet, because its license is not compatible with publets license.

 The connector is not protected by default.
 It can be protected by specifying `publet.jmx.protected=true` in the config file.
 Then only users with permission `jmx:connector` are allowed to connect.
 Additionally, the